that-devguy/Note-Taker-App/README.md

 ## Usage

 To use this project, follow these steps:

 Usage instructions for this project will be updated in a future update.

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
 This project is not currently open for contributions.

-Please ensure your pull request adheres to the project's code style and includes tests for any new features or changes.
-Thank you for your contributions!

 ## Tests

 To run tests on this project, follow these steps:

 Testing instructions for this project will be updated in a future update.

 ## Project Links